 Photo Credit: Hinge

 Initially released in 2012, the mobile application gained popularity after finding its niche as “the relationship app.”
 According to Bustle, Hinge was mentioned more times than any other dating site in the New York Times’ “Weddings section.”
 So they are clearly doing something right.

 The goal of the app is to meet people, go on dates, and eventually get into a romantic relationship.
 It’s like eHarmony, but in app format.

 You’ll start your journey to find love by filling out basic demographic information, like your name, birthday, location, and sexuality.
 Then, you’ll add six photos (no more and no less).
 Next, you’ll be prompted to respond to three conversation starters.

 These Hinge prompts are a way for your matches to get to know you on a deeper level than they would by swiping left and right through endless photos.
-Prompts range from personal anecdotes, to sharing your favorite (or least favorite) things, to explaining what you’re looking for in a relationship.
+Prompts range from personal anecdotes and funny stories, to sharing your favorite (or least favorite) things, to explaining what you’re looking for in a relationship.

 You have to add three responses (again, no more and no less), and you have the option to respond to a voice prompt, too.
 The audio feature was a late 2021 addition, allowing you to hear a potential suitor’s voice before going out with them.
 And you don’t even have to date ghosts to do so!

 Other users who like your profile will then be able to respond to one of your prompts and get a conversation going.
 Another option for communicating is through video chat, a feature accessible only after both users have sent at least one message in the chat.